gucaselo/VBA/README.md

-# Create a VBA script to generate yearly price chance, percentage chance and total stock volume for each ticker using multiple year stock data, then extract greatest % increase and decrease from previous results along with greatest total volume as well.
+# Created a VBA script to generate yearly price change, percentage chance and total stock volume for each ticker using multiple year stock data, then extract greatest % increase and decrease from previous results along with greatest total volume as well.